swharden/QRSS-hardware/builds/amplifier/readme.md

 ## Quick and dirty amplifier

 I built a crude amplifier just to get on the air.
 It outputs about 1W and uses an IRF510 final stage (class C).
 It's bad.
 I won't even show the schematic.
+I'll design this formally and post design/schematics here

 ### Class C Notes